anxosanchez/LOVEDISTANCE_Slides/README.md

 ---

-## Markdown Principal Characteristics
+## <!-- fit --> Markdown Principal Characteristics

 - Markdown is simple.
 Annotations are minimal, and in made in plain text.
 - Markdown is generates easyly documents in other markup languages or formats.
-- It uses also templa so you can write custom templates and stylesheets.
+- It uses also templates so you can write custom templates and stylesheets.
 - Math expresions are writen in LaTeX.
 - It uses Pandoc as translation support (several extensions.)